This article has been written manually alongside AI assisted tools. The article has been manually reviewed for correctness.

 A reduced scope version of EIP-8130 has also been proposed, stripping the proposal down to its essentials for faster shipping.
 The core philosophy remains—constrained validation, programmable execution—but two major features are moved out of protocol scope:

-No Native Token Payments: Gas sponsorship is ETH-only.
+No ERC-20 Token Payments: Gas sponsorship is ETH-only.
 A sponsor signs each transaction they’re willing to pay for—explicit authorization per transaction rather than oracle-based token conversion.
 The specification reserves an extensions field for future EIPs to add token payments, but the initial version ships without it.

 The reduced scope variant is faster to ship and simpler to implement, but wallets wanting multisig or token gas payments must handle them in their own code rather than relying on protocol support.
 For chains prioritizing rapid deployment of core AA features, it’s a pragmatic starting point that can be extended later.